Alex Pearce (Australian footballer)

-Alex Pearce (born 9 June 1995 in Ulverstone, Tasmania) is an Australian rules footballer and the captain of the Fremantle Football Club in the Australian Football League (AFL).
-Pearce has served as Fremantle captain since 2023.
+Alex Pearce (born 9 June 1995) is an Australian rules footballer who plays for and captains the Fremantle Football Club in the Australian Football League (AFL).
+Pearce was selected by Fremantle with pick 37 in the 2013 national draft and made his debut in 2015, playing as a key defender.

+After several injury-interrupted seasons, Pearce established himself as a part of Fremantle's defence and was appointed club captain ahead of the 2023 season, succeeding Nat Fyfe.

 Early career

 Pearce was born in Ulverstone, Tasmania to mother Karen and father Scott.
-He is of indigenous (Palawa) descent and traces his lineage to Mannalargenna, a Chief of the Trawlwoolway clan.
+He is of Indigenous (Palawa) descent and traces his lineage to Mannalargenna, a Chief of the Trawlwoolway clan.
+He grew up supporting Carlton.

 Pearce played both junior football and cricket for the respective Ulverstone clubs.
 Attracting the eye of AFL talent scout Troy Davies, Pearce was selected in the Under 16 Tasmanian side that competed in Sydney in 2011.
 He impressed at the Under 18 carnival in 2012 solidifying his AFL prospects.

 Drafted with the 37th selection in the 2013 AFL draft from Devonport Football Club in the Tasmanian State League, he played most of his junior football as a key forward.
 However, after moving to Fremantle, he played mainly as a key defender for Peel Thunder in the West Australian Football League (WAFL), Fremantle's reserve team.

 AFL career

-2015-2018: Early career
+2015–2018: Early career and injury struggles

 Pearce made his AFL debut for Fremantle in Round 6 of the 2015 AFL season at Domain Stadium against Essendon, replacing the injured Luke McPharlin.
 He was the first player to make his debut for Fremantle in 2015.
 He is not related to either of his former teammates who share his surname, Danyle Pearce and Clancee Pearce.

-Pearce suffered a broken leg late in the 2016 season and as a result missed the entire 2017 season.
+Pearce suffered a broken leg in Round 9 of the 2016 AFL season.
+He required surgery and didn't play another game that year.
+In January 2017, Pearce reinjured the same leg during a training session, causing him to miss the entire 2017 AFL season.

-Ahead of the 2018 season, Pearce was elevated into Fremantle's leadership group.
-He made his return for the Dockers in Round 1 of the 2018 AFL season during Fremantle's clash against Port Adelaide at Adelaide Oval.
-Pearce played 21 out of a possible 22 games in 2018, establishing himself as a key pillar in Fremantle's defensive structure.
+Ahead of the 2018 AFL season, Pearce was voted into Fremantle's leadership group.
+He made his return for the Dockers in Round 1 of the 2018 AFL season against Port Adelaide at Adelaide Oval.
+Pearce played a career-best 21 out of a possible 22 games in 2018, establishing himself as a key member in Fremantle's defensive structure.

-2019-2023
+2019–2023: Return and captaincy

 Pearce started 2019 in astonishing fashion, and was considered to be in contention for All-Australian honours.
 However, he broke his ankle in the win against Collingwood at the MCG in Round 11 and was subsequently ruled out for the remainder of the season.